 You May Only Have a Limited Time to Act

-Any personal injury lawsuit filed after a car accident in Los Angeles is governed by the statute of limitations found in California Code of Civil Procedure (CCP) §335.1.
+Any personal injury lawsuit filed after a car accident in Los Angeles is governed by the statute of limitations in the California Code of Civil Procedure (CCP) §335.1.
 It generally allows the filing of a personal injury lawsuit within two years of a car accident.
 Complying with the statute of limitations is an important part of your fight for compensation.

 If a car accident claims the life of a family member, you might have the basis of a wrongful death lawsuit.
 The two-year timeline for filing your wrongful death lawsuit starts on the date of your loved one’s demise.
 Your legal team may also explain how the presence of a minor and other factors might toll, or temporarily pause, the statute of limitations.